ahue/ipynb_git/README.md

 # Install

 The solution currently is targeted to Windows 10 Pro using the WSL (Windows Subsystem for Linux), Anaconda 3 and requires the Notebook Server to be started from Bash on Ubuntu on Windows.
+Same applies to the Git client.

-Setup instructions are included in ipynb_git_config.sh, each repository can be configured using ipynb_repo_setup.sh.
+Setup instructions are included in ipynb_git_config.sh, each repository can be configured using ipynb_repo_setup.sh which creates the required hooks.

 I guess it can be easily applied on Linux-only systems as well.